-IMPORTANT: Please READ carefully:
+Please READ carefully

-- Please make sure that your pip installation matches your python (2.7 or 3.X) one.
+- Make sure that your pip installation matches your Python>=3.6 version.
+Lower Python versions will not work.

-$ pip install --user conan
+$ pip install --user conan.

-- In some Linux distros, like Linux Mint, it is possible that you need a restart (shell restart, or logout/system if not enough) after installation, so conan is found in the path.
+- Some Linux distros, such as Linux Mint, require a restart (shell restart, or logout/system if not enough) after installation, so Conan is found in the path.